 Section 1 The Executive Committee shall consist of current officers, immediate Past Chairperson, four (4) members at large and the appointed, nonvoting Parliamentarian.
 Officers of the Forum shall be the Chairperson, Chairperson-Elect, Secretary, and Treasurer.
 Term of office shall be one (1) year for all officers.
 Terms of members at large shall be two (2) years.
 No member shall be eligible for the same office for more than two (2) consecutive terms without special approval of the membership and a majority vote.
 Robert’s Rules of Order may be used as general guidelines for duties of all officers.

 Section 2 The Chairperson shall preside at all meetings and will represent the Forum as a member of the MALPH Board of Directors.
 The Chairperson shall perform such other activities as normally pertain to the office of Chairperson.
-The Chairperson is responsible for maintaining the electronic NAF archive of documents
+The Chairperson is responsible for maintaining the electronic NAF archive of documents or she/he may delegate this responsibility to a board member.

 The MALPH Board of Directors allows the Nurse Administrators Forum to have one vote on the Board of Directors.
 The NAF Forum must identify a primary voting member and a permanent alternate.
 According to MALPH regulations, voting representatives must be from member Health Departments.
 If the Chairperson elected by the Nurse Administrators Forum is not from a member Health Department, the Chairperson shall designate a NAF representative who is from a member Health Department to the MALPH Board.
 The same holds true for the permanent alternate.